This post may contain affiliate links. Please read our disclosure policy.

 The ribs are done when the meat is tender and easily pulls away from the bones.
 You can also check the internal temperature, which should be around 190-203°F (88-95°C).

-You can substitute Worcestershire sauce with soy sauce or a mixture of soy sauce and a dash of vinegar for a similar flavor profile.
+You can substitute Worcestershire sauce with soy sauce, or a mix of soy sauce and a dash of vinegar for a similar depth of flavor.
+The best ribs come down to using a sauce you actually enjoy, so go with your favorite sauce and adjust it to taste.

 You might also like